usc-isi-bass/AutoCPS/fsw/README.md

 Communication to actual servos from this module should be stubbed for our use case.

+**Primary variations:**

+* Different sets/locations of servos/hydraulics/motors
+* Each servo/hydraulics/motors providing a different amount + scaling of force

 ### clock

 The `clock` module provides an interface to an onboard clock to get the correct times.
 As this project does not have actual hardware to talk to, this module is stubbed and increases by one tick every loop.
-A converter function between the ticks in the internal clock and the actual time will be randomizable.

 **Primary variations:**

-* Different sets/locations of servos/hydraulics/motors
-* Each servo/hydraulics/motors providing a different amount + scaling of force
+* A converter function between the ticks in the internal clock and UTC time

 ## Code layout